ransomhacker/Diwali-Sales/README.md

 Analysis on number and amount of products is done on the basis of

-Gender
+Gender,
-Age
+Age,
-Marital Status
+Marital Status,
-States
+States,
-Occupation
+Occupation and
 Category of products